John Harmon Charles Bonté: Campus life

 Bonté developed a close relationship with Edward Singleton Holden, who, after serving as University president from 1885 to 1888, became the first director of Lick Observatory on Mount Hamilton.
-In 1891, while recuperating from exhaustion at his son's home in Sacramento, his wife wrote that a visit to the mountain was not possible due to health reasons.
+In 1891, while recuperating from exhaustion at his son's home in Sacramento, his wife wrote that a visit to the mountain was not possible for health reasons.
 In other letters to Holden, he complains of the Regents' refusal to consider bills submitted too late; of having to wait for money from Phoebe Apperson Hearst ("Is the Board expected to advance the money on the Hearst accounts over which the Board has no direct control?"); and that "the time is not right for a School of Astronomy on the mountain (...the man who proposes it now, will, I fear, be kicked...)".
 Bonté also counsels Holden to 'go very slow in making acquisitions" and also advises Holden on personnel problems on the mountain, of which there were many.
 Holden appreciated Bonté's efforts in advancing the development of the observatory, and made public his gratitude in a post-mortem tribute.

 In October, 1891, the Rev. Dr. J.H.C.
 Bonté was one of the visiting dignitaries at the opening of Stanford University in Palo Alto.
 He gave the benediction at the end of the formal program.
 At Berkeley, he was the 'tour guide' for visiting notables.
 In March 1892, he accompanied Oscar Wilde on a campus tour which attracted a crowd of students.
 In 1892, Bonté's friend Charles Lanam, secretary to the Japanese Legation, arranged for two young women to stay at the Bonté home before leaving for Japan.
 They enjoyed attending parties, visiting the Berkeley campus and shopping.
 One of these young women was Ume Tsuda, (Tsuda Umeko), who later was a champion for the education of women in Japan in the early 20th century.

 J.H.C.
 Bonté executed his duties with a "scrupulous exactitude" and "unlimited zeal" that "frequently drove him to exhaustion from overwork."

 He authored an article on "The Northerly Winds of California" in 1886 speculating on the causes and effects on people, animals and crops of the winds in the Sacramento Valley, which was published by the State of California.
 He also contributed to "The Pacific Churchman", a periodical published by the Episcopal Diocese of California.